Audiences vs. segments

 Step 1: Under User Profile Filters, select the type of data on which you want to base your filter.

 Step 2: Create your filter using the filter type, operator, and value fields provided.
-To include multiple values in a filter, select or enter the additional values in the property or value box.
+To include multiple values in a filter, select or enter the additional values in the value box.

-Step 3: To apply the filter definition to your audience, select Apply filter.
+Step 3: Select Apply filter to add your filter.
 The audience definition displays a summary of the filters as you add them.
-Use the options on the filter summary to add a secondary filter +, edit the existing filter , or delete the filter .

 User behavior filters